-Floetrol is a water-based paint conditioner which makes interior and exterior emulsion and acrylic paints including coloured wood stains work more like oil-based paints.
-It helps to improve paint flow and workability and allows the paint to adjust to more difficult conditions such as hot, cold and windy environments.
-Arguably most importantly, it helps to eliminate brush and roller marks by improving the flow of the paint giving a much more professional finish and helping you to make progress more quickly.
+Floetrol is a water-based paint conditioner that helps improve paint flow and workability of paint.
+Floetrol makes interior and exterior emulsion and acrylic paints (including coloured wood stains) work more like oil-based paints.
+Not only that but, it also allows paint to adjust to more difficult conditions such as hot, cold and windy environments.

-Unlike damaging paint thinners or water, Floetrol does all this without affecting the inherent qualities of the paint and without affecting its colour.
+Unlike damaging paint thinners or water, Floetrol does all this without affecting the inherent qualities of the paint or colour.
 When used in a paint sprayer, Floetrol allows up to 20% reduction in pressure without affecting the spray pattern or performance and helps to prevent clogging and wear and tear on tips.

 Floetrol can also be used as a medium for acrylic paint pouring art.
 Floetrol’s composition helps to create the highly sought after strong, well-formed cells most artists are looking for without compromising the colour of the paint.
 We have a Q&A blog post about using Floetrol in your art work which can be found here.